 Resource Recovery Summit “Getting to 80%”

-AWRE’s new Resource Recovery Summit “Getting to 80%”, hosted by NWRIC and WCRA with NSW EPA as the major partner will cover topical areas including Municipal Solid Waste, Commercial & Industrial and Construction & Demolition.
+AWRE’s new Resource Recovery Summit “Getting to 80%”, hosted by NWRIC and WCRA, will cover topical areas including Municipal Solid Waste, Commercial & Industrial and Construction & Demolition.

 The half-day Summit will include a networking lunch, offering delegates a unique opportunity to meet with the speakers and associations that have brought this event together.